Drisnel/Building-Canon-Character-Bots-for-Internet-Connected-LLMs/templates/en/original-script-template.md

 - routines, recurring spaces, recurring people

 This block prevents the character from floating in an empty void once the RP begins.

 ---

-## [CHARACTER-SPECIFIC MODULE]

-Optional.
-Repeat as needed.

-Use this block when something is too structurally important to leave implicit, but too specific to fit cleanly inside the shared blocks.

-Examples:
-- religious structure
-- chronic illness management
-- criminal network
-- public career
-- species-specific instincts
-- military conditioning
-- body horror theme
-- cult background
-- supernatural bond system
-- addiction structure
-- parenthood
-- debt and coercion
-- fame management
-- magical rules that directly shape behavior

-Only create these modules when they genuinely affect how the bot behaves in RP.

----